-All Security incident reports involving students are forwarded to the Dean of Student Development & Institutional Planning’s office for review and potential action.
+All Security incident reports involving students are forwarded to the Vice President of Student Affairs for review and potential action.
 Security Officers will investigate a report when it is deemed appropriate.
-Additional information obtained via the investigation will also be forwarded to the Dean of Student Development & Institutional Planning.
+Additional information obtained via the investigation will also be forwarded to the Vice President of Student Affairs.

 If assistance is required from the Baytown Police Department or the Baytown Fire Department, Security Services will contact the appropriate unit.
 If a sexual assault or rape should occur, staff on the scene, including Security, will offer the victim a wide variety of services.
 Members of the Lee College community who have been sexually assaulted are strongly encouraged to 1) talk to a Lee College counselor (ext.
 6384) and sexual harassment coordinators [Dr. Coffman, ext.
-6384, or Steve Evans, ext.
-6887], 2) report the assault to Lee College Security (ext.
+6384, or Amanda Summers, ext.
+6875], 2) report the assault to Lee College Security (ext.
 6888) and obtain medical assistance.

 Crimes should be reported to the Security Services office to ensure inclusion in the annual crime statistics and to aid in providing timely warning notices to the community, when appropriate.

 During business hours, the College will be open to students, parents, employees, contractors, guests, and invitees.
-During non business hours access to all College facilities is by key, if issued, or by admittance via the Office of Security Services.
+During non business hours access to all College facilities is by key or electronic card, if issued, or by admittance via the Office of Security Services.
 In the case of periods of extended closing, the College will admit only those with prior written approval to all facilities.

 Some facilities may have individual hours, which may vary at different times of the year.
 Examples are the Wellness Center, Library, Student Center, and the Rebel Roost.
 In these cases, the facilities will be secured according to schedules developed by the department responsible for the facility.

 Emergencies may necessitate changes or alterations to any posted schedules.
 Areas that are revealed as problematic will be reported to the Security Services office.
-The Safety and Security Committee composed of representatives from Security Services, Administrative Services, Staff Assembly, Applied Science Division, Academic Division, Community Education, Student Congress, and College Relations meet monthly from August to April to discuss these reports, campus safety and security issues.
+The Safety and Security Committee composed of representatives from Security Services, Administrative Services, Staff Assembly, Applied Science Division, Academic Division, Community Education, Student Congress, and Marketing and Public Affairs meet monthly from August to April to discuss these reports, campus safety and security issues.
 Additional meetings are called as necessary and are open to anyone.